KYRA·

 My wife and I both run service businesses from home.
 She does mobile dog grooming; I do small-project plumbing.
-Every weekday around 10am the same thing happens: our phones ring within seconds of each other, one of us is elbow-deep in a job, the other is driving between appointments, and a potential customer hits voicemail.
-Half of them never call back.
+Every weekday around 10am the same thing happens: our phones ring, our website chats ping, our text inboxes light up — within seconds of each other.
+One of us is elbow-deep in a job, the other is driving between appointments, and a potential customer goes silent.
+Half of them never come back.

 That is the unglamorous reality of being a two-income solo-founder household in 2026.
-You cannot hire a receptionist — the math does not work.
-You cannot answer every call — the math really does not work.
+You cannot hire a setter — the math does not work.
+You cannot answer every inbound — the math really does not work.
 So you lose the job, quietly, and never know it happened.

-This is the problem AI receptionists actually solve.
+This is the problem an AI Setter Operating System actually solves.
 Not the marketing-deck version.
 The real one.

 The cost of each miss depends on your average job value.
 For a residential service business, a booked callout is typically worth $300 to $1,200 once you include the work that follows the quote.
 Miss ten of those a month and you are leaving a mid-size mortgage payment on the table.

-A good full-time receptionist in the US runs $2,500 to $3,500 a month, plus payroll tax, plus benefits, plus a desk, plus the week of training, plus the inevitable sick day or no-show.
-Part-time help sounds cheaper until you realize your calls arrive in unpredictable bursts across a 12-hour window, which is exactly the schedule part-time workers cannot cover.
+A good full-time appointment setter in the US runs $3,500 to $5,000 a month, plus payroll tax, plus benefits, plus a desk, plus the week of training, plus the inevitable sick day or no-show.
+Three setters — one for sales, one for support, one for after-hours — get you into $12,000/mo combined.
+Part-time help sounds cheaper until you realize your inbound arrives in unpredictable bursts across a 12-hour window, which is exactly the schedule part-time workers cannot cover.

 Answering services are the old workaround.
 They charge per minute, they do not know your business, and customers can tell within ten seconds they are talking to a script farm.
 The conversion rate from "answering service" to "booked job" is famously awful — usually in the single digits.